gisql/csa-p/README.md

 I want to store my state remotely to avoid all sorts of problems.
   I chose S3 as it seems to be the easiest to set up.
 I need a bucket, which can either be created manually or terraformed.

+I chose to terraform the state bucket and commit the terraform state to git --- it doesn't seem contain any secrets.
+This construct resides in the `bootstrap` directory.
+The rest of the stuff uses the bucket to store state.